GoogleChrome/web.dev/src/site/content/en/blog/new-patterns-june-2022/index.md

 ---
 layout: post
 title: New patterns
-subhead: Animations, theming, components,and more layout patterns are live and ready to help kick start or inspire your UI and UX.
+subhead: Animations, theming, components, and more layout patterns are live and ready to help kick start or inspire your UI and UX.
 authors:
   - adamargyle
 description: Animations, theming, components, and more layout patterns are live and ready to help kick start or inspire your UI and UX.